danielearwicker/danielearwicker.github.io/pages/Immuto - Strongly Typed Redux Composition.md

 }
 ```

-So now I have a function `Shelf.reduce` that is the reducer for a `Shelf` object, and also a function method `Shelf.books` from which I can conveniently make cursors:
+So now I have a function `Shelf.reduce` that is the reducer for a `Shelf` object, and also a function `Shelf.books` from which I can conveniently make cursors:

 ```ts
 const restrictedShelf = // ... cursor from somewhere